couture20/SNHU/index.md

 ### Simple Password Protect

 Below is another brief example snippet of a C++ code that I made for a College class in my Computer Science degree program.
 In it, I made a very simple yet effective while loop that asks the user to input the password before they are able to use the application.
 The user will have 3 attempts before the program will end.
 The snippet is part of a larger program that allows the user to interact with product bids.
+The program runs through a list of otions that is displayed to the user, the user selects an options and the program excutes the desired option.
+For example, if the user wanted to find a certain bid, they would make the selection, then enter the bid number, the program will search in the .csv file and output the desired bid.

-I included this bit of code because showcases the applications use of a variety of alorithms and data structures by utilizing nodes, nested loops, read/writes to a .csv and user interactions.
+I wanted to include this bit of code because showcases the applications use of a variety of alorithms and data structures by utilizing nodes, nested loops, read/writes to a .csv and user interactions.
+I also wanted to include it because it shows on a simple level how I understand the importance of data security and how I can implement security measures to protect propritary information.

     cout << "===== Welcome!
 Please enter the Password! =====" << endl;
     cout << "===== You only get 3 Attempts! =====" << endl;